Oh, the BeatsX! I have a complicated feeling about this wireless earphone.

 Step 3: Fix the loose wire

-Pinch the base of the rubber connecting the power button of your BeatsX to the charger port, and then stroked it from the charger port to the power button.
+Pinch the base of the rubber connecting the power button of your BeatsX to the charger port, and then stroke it from the charger port to the power button.

 I came across this technique from an iFixit thread, many users said it worked but not for me.

 Step 4: Call Apple technical support

 You can contact Apple Customer Service at 1-800-676-2775.
-More often than not, the support team will assign a technical guy/girl to assist you virtually on the phone.
+More often than not, the support team will assign a technical person to assist you virtually on the phone.

-They will first get your BeatsX serial number (learn how to find it here), then ask you to follow the instructions to reset the device (as introduced in Step 1), perhaps they will ask you a few more questions.
+They will first get your BeatsX serial number (learn how to find it here), then ask you to follow the instructions to reset the device (as introduced in Step 1), and perhaps they will ask you a few more questions.

 For me, the techniques shared by Apple tech geek are nothing new, but they ended up helping me book an onsite reservation with Genius Bar, which I appreciated.

 You can do this through phone, live chat, or email.
-More info here: https://www.apple.com/retail/geniusbar/
+More info can be found here.

 Step 6: Take your BeatsX to Apple Genius Bar for a check

 This is very likely your last option.
 Listen to what the “genius” has to say about your device.
 Whether it does have a defect, whether it has to be sent back to the factory for repair, listen and take his/her advice.

-For me, I ended up letting the guy take my device and once I filled a form with my address info, I left the Genius Bar.
+For me, I ended up letting the guy take my device and once I filled out a form with my address info, I left the Genius Bar.

 Two weeks later, I received a package from Apple.
 It’s the BeatsX and this time it works perfectly to turn on and pair with my iPhone.